Menu

 You will need good interpersonal skills to work closely with birth parents and other family members too, to allow them to develop their attachment relationship; or you could host meetings with prospective adoptive parents.

-Our baby foster carers don’t do this alone: National Fostering Group provides excellent support and training.
+Our infant foster carers don’t do this alone: National Fostering Group provides excellent support and training.
 You have a dedicated Supervising Social Worker who is backed by an experienced local team, access to 24/7 advice and excellent training delivered in your area.

 If you think this type of fostering would suit you, please enquire now.